isomerpages/govtech-gobusiness-main/_covid-faqs/resumption-biz-activities-phase123/resumption-of-operations.md

   - title: I have more than one Singapore Standard Industrial Classification (SSIC) code tagged to my business.
 If my primary activity does not fall under the list of permitted services, but my secondary activity falls under the list of permitted services, will I still be allowed to resume operations?
     content: |
       No. You may resume operations only if the SSIC code for your primary business activity falls within the list of permitted services that can resume operations.
-However, if you intend to only carry out the secondary activity (and not the primary activity) which falls within the list of permitted services, you may submit an application for General Exemption here.
+However, if you intend to only carry out the secondary activity (and not the primary activity) which falls within the list of permitted services, you may submit an application for General Exemption [here](https://form.gov.sg/#!/5ed05c2cde28b7001163f2f2){:target="_blank"}.

   - title: My company is carrying out the activity as listed in the list of permitted services.
 However, my SSIC code does not fall under the listed code on the website.
 Will I still be allowed to resume operations?
     content: |